SCBTechXFaceX/safas/README.md

 ### 1. Dataset Preparation

-Download the OULU-NPU, CASIA-FASD, Idiap Replay-Attack, and MSU-MFSD datasets.
-Put datasets into the directory of `datasets/FAS`.
+Download the A, B, C, and D. Put datasets into the directory of `datasets/FAS`.

 ### 2. Prepocessing